-This type of license is even harder to predict.
-You need to have good knowledge about monitoring something that needs one or more probes, and these kinds of licenses scale poorly.
+This type of license is harder to predict.
+You need to have good knowledge about monitoring something that requires one or more probes, and these kinds of licenses scale poorly.

 For instance: monitoring PING responses on 50 nodes take 50 licenses, but when you add additional service or start to monitor operating system, you will need an additional 50 licenses.